MahmadSharaf/Cheat-Sheets/Data Analysis/DataAnalyst.md

 ## Descriptive vs. Inferential Statistics

-In this section, we will learn about how Inferential Statistics differs from Descriptive Statistics.
+How Inferential Statistics differs from Descriptive Statistics.

-### Descriptive Statistics
+1. Descriptive Statistics

     Descriptive statistics is about describing our collected data using the measures: measures of center, measures of spread, shape of our distribution, and outliers.
 We can also use plots of our data to gain a better understanding.

    1. Population: our entire group of interest.
    2. Parameter: Numeric summary about a population.
 Frequently we do not know this value, so we must try and estimate.
    3. Sample: Subset of the population.
    4. Statistic: Numeric summary about a sample.

-### Inferential Statistics
+2. Inferential Statistics

     Inferential Statistics is about using our collected data to draw conclusions to a larger population.
 Performing inferential statistics well requires that we take a sample that accurately represents our population of interest.

     A common way to collect data is via a survey.
 However, surveys may be extremely biased depending on the types of questions that are asked, and the way the questions are asked.
 This is a topic you should think about when tackling the first project.

-1. Inference: Drawing conclusions regarding a population using information from a sample.
+    Inference: Drawing conclusions regarding a population using information from a sample.

----

-### Looking Ahead

-Though we will not be diving deep into inferential statistics within this course, you are now aware of the difference between these two avenues of statistics.
-If you have ever conducted a hypothesis test or built a confidence interval, you have performed inferential statistics.
-The way we perform inferential statistics is changing as technology evolves.
-Many career paths involving Machine Learning and Artificial Intelligence are aimed at using collected data to draw conclusions about entire populations at an individual level.
-It is an exciting to time to be a part of this space, and you are now well on your way to joining the other practitioners!

----

 ## Descriptive (Summary) Statistics